-explanatory model finds that this very heavy system is present within the processing processes of the perception c.q. is present within the functioning of the cortical streams and, based upon current scientific literature, it asserts that there is a double and mutual relationship between the dorsal and ventral stream.
-In the present rowing task, the dorsal stream is mainly related to the processing of perceptions concerning the specific position of the boat, and the ventral stream is mainly related to the processing of perceptions concerning the perceptual image of the action trajectory shape.
+The explanatory model of the motoric movement action thus concludes that there must be a very heavy significant system to mediate the ever-deviating movements of the bottom of the glass within an ever-deviating action trajectory shape each consecutive time frame.
+Regarding this second condition the explanatory model finds that this very heavy system is present within the processing processes of the perception c.q. is present within the functioning of the cortical streams and, based upon current scientific literature, it asserts that there is a double and mutual relationship between the dorsal and ventral stream.
+In the present placing task, the dorsal stream is mainly related to the processing of perceptions concerning the specific position of the bottom of the glass, and the ventral stream is mainly related to the processing of perceptions concerning the perceptual image of the whole action trajectory shape.
 However, this must be seen as mutual.
-At any time frame $t$ or at any point $P(0)$ of the action, one perceives the boat relative to the action trajectory shape and vice versa.
-So, the dorsal stream mainly processes the position of the boat, but this is always related to the action trajectory shape, and conversely, the ventral stream mainly processes the progression within the action trajectory shape, but this is always related to the specific position of the boat.
+At any time frame t or at any point $P(0)$ of the action, one perceives the bottom of the glass relative to the action trajectory shape and vice versa.
+So, the dorsal stream mainly processes the position of the bottom of the glass, but this is always related to the action trajectory shape, and conversely, the ventral stream mainly processes the progression of the action trajectory, but this is always related to the specific position of the bottom of the glass.